Secretary Of State Tillerson Will Visit Russia In April, But Will Miss A NATO Meeting

 Secretary of State Rex Tillerson plans to visit Russia next month and will likely be in Florida as President Trump hosts Chinese President Xi Jinping, but he won't be in Brussels for a NATO foreign ministers meeting on April 5-6, the State Department says.

-Tillerson will travel to Moscow in about two weeks, after he attends meetings of G7 foreign ministers in Italy that are slated for April 10-11, the State Department says.
+Tillerson will travel to Moscow in about two weeks, after he attends meetings of G-7 foreign ministers in Italy slated for April 10-11, the State Department says.

 News of the trip to Russia emerged late on the same day FBI Director James Comey "confirmed that his agency is investigating possible coordination between the Trump campaign and Russia" in last year's U.S. election, as the Two-Way reported.